jason-w-jones/airbus-mesh-reader/README.md

 These codes were designed to be used by colleagues with little Python experience so they have been kept simple on purpose.

-These codes rely on a few Python modules listed in `requirements.txt`.
+They rely on a few Python modules listed in `requirements.txt`.

 To get started, we need to create the Python environment: